Runningtarrens/Mcorne/docs/index.md

 Feel free to join the Discord Server, if you have questions about the case or just want to have a chat: [Discord](https://discord.gg/TRQFN7fyU5)

+!!! example "Disclaimer"

+To be able to print these cases you need a FDM printer.
+SLS or Resin printers wont work.
+Also your Printer firmware needs to support the pause feature to allow you to place the magnets in the pockets of the case.
+Most slicers and firewares use the M600 command.

 ## Commands